 The heme pigments myoglobin and hemoglobin (caused by either rhabdomyolysis Rhabdomyolysis Rhabdomyolysis is a clinical syndrome involving the breakdown of skeletal muscle tissue.
 Symptoms and signs include muscle weakness, myalgias, and reddish-brown urine, although this triad is... read more or massive hemolysis Overview of Hemolytic Anemia At the end of their normal life span (about 120 days), red blood cells (RBCs) are removed from the circulation.
 Hemolysis is defined as premature destruction and hence a shortened RBC life span... read more )

-Other endogenous toxins, resulting from disorders such as tumor lysis Tumor Lysis and Cytokine Release Syndromes Adverse effects are common in patients receiving any cancer therapy.
-Patients may also have adverse effects resulting from their cancer.
-Successfully managing these adverse effects is important... read more or multiple myeloma Multiple Myeloma Multiple myeloma is a cancer of plasma cells that produce monoclonal immunoglobulin and invade and destroy adjacent bone tissue.
+Other endogenous toxins, resulting from disorders such as tumor lysis Tumor Lysis and Cytokine Release Syndromes Adverse effects are common in patients receiving any cancer therapy, particularly cytopenias, gastrointestinal effects, and tumor lysis and cytokine release syndromes.
+Patients may also have... read more or multiple myeloma Multiple Myeloma Multiple myeloma is a cancer of plasma cells that produce monoclonal immunoglobulin and invade and destroy adjacent bone tissue.
 Common manifestations include lytic lesions in bones causing... read more

 Poisons, such as ethylene glycol